Rescued human trafficking victims in Thailand nears record high

 Kleebsattabudh said most of the rescued trafficking victims were recruited by middleman and agencies for 20,000-30,000 baht ($650-$975) to work in factories in Malaysia.

-Many were rescued while being transported towards the southern Thai border with Malaysia.
+Many were rescued while being transported toward the southern Thai border with Malaysia.

 “What we find is these people are being kept in bad conditions in forests and shacks far from communities, which shows the bad intentions of those bringing them,” Kleebsattabudh told the Thomson Reuters Foundation on Friday.